marcuscaisey/lox/golox/README.md

-# Golox
+# golox

-Golox is a Go implementation of the Lox programming language.
+golox is a Go implementation of the Lox programming language.

 ## Installation